stephdl/nethserver-directory/README.rst

   olcLogLevel: 256
   EOF

-The command above changes the OpenLDAP `config` DB and set the log verbosity to trace "connections/operations/results" (256).
+The command above changes the OpenLDAP `config` DB and sets the log verbosity to trace "connections/operations/results" (256).
 Check the debugging levels table from OpenLDAP site for more details: http://www.openldap.org/doc/admin24/slapdconf2.html#olcLogLevel%3A%20%3Clevel%3E.

 Service accounts